neuroid/nagios-check_hardware_raid/README.md

 The plugin checks all available array units.
 If all of them are healthy OK state is reported.
 If any of them is verifying or rebuilding WARNING state is reported.
 In all other cases the plugin reports a CRITICAL state.
-Additionally If the BBU check fails a CRITICAL state is reported regardless of the array state.
+Additionally if the BBU check fails CRITICAL state is reported regardless of the array state.

 Plugin output contains info about all array units and drives and optionally